tapasthakkar/microgateway/kubernetes/installer/README.md

-# Apigee Microgateway Installer for Kubernetes
+# Apigee Edge Microgateway Installer for Kubernetes

-This installation guide provide instructions and manifests required for deploying Apigee Microgateway on Kubernetes.
+This installation guide provides instructions and manifests required for deploying Apigee Edge Microgateway on Kubernetes.

-Apigee Microgateway is orchestrated on Kubernetes using a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+Edge Microgateway is orchestrated on Kubernetes using a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 The Microgateway configuration file and other configuration parameters are provided to the Microgateway pods using a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 The Microgateway API endpoint can be accessed on the Kubernetes cluster using a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 It could also be exposed using a [Load Balancer](https://kubernetes.io/docs/concepts/configuration/secret/).

 First, complete [prerequisites](#Prerequisites) and move to the next steps according your requirement.